Business advice

 • Determine with the relevant ESVBAA partner whether further action is required.

-• Determine with the relevant ESVBAA partner whether to disclose the matter to appropriate authority.
+• Determine with the relevant ESVBAA partner whether disclosure to an appropriate authority is required.

 • Ensure we have documented the actions taken in the above process.